South African Marine Corps: World War II

 The approach of war led to expansion of artillery forces and in 1934, the Cape Garrison Artillery became 1st and 2nd Batteries of the Cape Artillery Brigade which was equipped with Heavy Coast Batteries, two medium Batteries with 60-pounders and 6-inch howitzers, and was also responsible for the operation of No.1 Armoured Train.
 During World War II, permanent Batteries of Heavy Artillery were established from Walvis Bay to Durban, being responsible for general coast defence.
 With the aid of the new part-time Coast Defence Corps units specially created to assist the Permanent Units, many Cape Artillery Brigade troops were released for full-time volunteer service with Artillery in the Desert and Italy.

-This Coast Defence Corps was different from the South African Coast Defence Corps created by the Defence Act of 1912.
+This Coast Defence Corps was different from the South African Coast Defence Corps created by the South Africa Defence Act, 1912.
 It was created at the time of Japanese landings in the Far East and when the East Coast of Africa was believed threatened.
 Consequently, the objective was to form a force specially mustered to repulse coastal landings.
 The effectiveness of the SA Coast Defences can be gauged from the fact that no German vessels ever attempted to bombard South African ports and the only time that a shot was fired in anger was when the Portuguese frigate Afonso d'Albuquerque neglected to respond to signals on passing a shore station.
 One round was sufficient to bring her to, and she was duly identified.